sprblm/dots-website/site/report.md

 All quotations in this report are anonymous and attributed to our research participants.

-This work was funded by SamsungNEXT and DxOS, with organizational support from Simply Secure and Digital Democracy.
+This work was funded by SamsungNEXT and DXOS.org, with organizational support from Simply Secure and Digital Democracy.
 A Shuttleworth Flash Grant also enabled some travel.

 # Maxims

 ## 1. Collaboration. _Recognize the context._

 <div class="take-aways">

 1. __Decide on whether and how to communicate your values__; a value proposition can be political, too.
 2. __Collaborate with other projects__ that are targeting the same users and use cases, and pattern match with regard to design and architecture choices.